canorve/GALFITools/docs/howto.rst

 ::

   positional arguments:
-    image                 the Mask image file to modify or create Ds9regFile            the DS9 ellipse region file containing the galaxy magzpt                the magnitude zero point
+    GalfitFile            GALFIT file to obtain the header options Ds9regFile            the DS9 ellipse region file containing the galaxy

   options:
-    -h, --help            show this help message and exit -t, --twist           uses twist option for mge -r, --regu            regularized mode for mge_fit_sectors
-    -c, --center          uses the center given in DS9 region file,otherwise it will found the x,y peaks within DS9 ellipse
+    -h, --help            show this help message and exit -t, --twist           uses twist option for mge -c, --center          uses the center given in DS9 region file,otherwise it will found the x,y peaks within DS9 ellipse
     -p PSF, --psf PSF     the value of PSF sigma
-    -s SKY, --sky SKY     the sky background value
-    -m MASK, --mask MASK  the mask file
-    -ps PLATE, --plate PLATE
-                          plate scale of the image
-    -gas, --gauss         uses gauss function for galfit file -fser, --freeser      leaves the sersic index as a free parameter to fit -fsk, --freesky       leaves the sky as a free parameter to fit -pf PSFILE, --psfile PSFILE
+    -gas, --gauss         uses gauss function for galfit file -fser, --freeser      leaves the sersic index as a free parameter to fit -fsk, --freesky       leaves the sky as a free parameter to fit -ng NUMGAUSS, --numgauss NUMGAUSS
-                          name of the psf file for GALFIT. default = psf.fits -sf SIGFILE, --sigfile SIGFILE
-                          name of the sigma image for GALFIT. default = sigma.fits -ng NUMGAUSS, --numgauss NUMGAUSS
-                          number of gaussians that will be used for galfit.Starting from the first one

 **SbProf** creates a surface brightness profile from a ellipse ds9 region
 ::